Will further protect incarcerated people, staff from spread of COVID-19

-Specifically, CDCR’s community supervision plan will be for eligible inmates who have 180 days or less to serve on their sentences and are not currently serving time for domestic violence, or a violent or serious crime as defined by law, or are a person required to register as a sex offender under Penal Code 290.
+Specifically, CDCR’s community supervision plan will be for eligible inmates who have 180 days or less to serve on their sentences.
+They must not currently be serving time for domestic violence, or a violent or serious crime as defined by law.
+They must not be required to register as a sex offender under Penal Code 290.

-The community supervision plan is scheduled to begin implementation on July 1, 2020.
+CDCR will implement the community supervision plan on July 1, 2020.

-Through the suspension of county jail intake, as well as the expedited parole of approximately 3,500 incarcerated persons in April, CDCR has reduced the incarcerated population by more than 8,000 since mid-March.
+CDCR has reduced the incarcerated population by more than 8,000 since mid-March.
+This was accomplished through the suspension of county jail intake, as well as the expedited parole of approximately 3,500 incarcerated persons in April,

-Before an incarcerated person is released from any institution, they will be offered testing for COVID-19 within seven days of their anticipated release.
-For those who test positive, CDCR will work with state and local public health and law enforcement officials to find housing where the incarcerated person can be safely isolated and monitored.
-They will also be released with five reusable cloth barrier masks provided by the department with appropriate precautionary measures taken during transportation.
+The department offers COVID-19 testing to incarcerated people within seven days of their anticipated release.
+If someone tests positive, CDCR will work with state and local public health and law enforcement officials to find housing where the incarcerated person can be safely isolated and monitored.
+The department will provide five reusable cloth barrier masks upon release.
+Staff will take appropriate precautionary measures during transportation.

 The department is meeting all victim notification requirement.